Understanding motor vehicle reports.

 The Bottom Line

-If your employees are driving for you, you need to run pre-employment MVRs prior to making hiring decisions and to continuously monitor MVRs to ensure your fleet of drivers stays safe.
+If your employees are driving for you, you need to run pre-employment MVRs before making hiring decisions and continuously monitor them to ensure your fleet of drivers stays safe.
 Talk to your background check vendor today for more information about MVR screening.